SharkSnack/shiren-6/content/dungeons.md

 ---
 title: "Dungeons"
-metaTitle: "Dungeons - Shiren 6 Wiki"
+metaTitle: "Dungeons - Shiren the Wanderer: Serpentcoil Island Wiki"
-metaDescription: "Dungeon List for Shiren the Wanderer 6."
+metaDescription: "Dungeon List for Shiren the Wanderer: The Mystery Dungeon of Serpentcoil Island."
 ---

 Click on individual sub pages.